YadaCoder/otpiq/README.md

 1. **Error Handling**: Always implement proper error handling to catch and handle specific error types.
 2. **Verification Codes**: Never send verification codes back to the client.
 Store them securely server-side.
-3. **Provider Selection**: Use 'auto' provider for verification codes unless you have a specific reason not to.
+3. **Provider Selection**:
+   - Use 'auto' provider for verification codes to let the system choose the best option
+   - Custom messages always use SMS provider (enforced by the API)
+   - Use WhatsApp/Telegram for verification codes when targeting specific platforms
 4. **Custom Messages**: Always use an approved sender ID when sending custom messages.
 5. **Environment Variables**: Store your API key in environment variables, never hardcode it.
+6. **Rate Limiting**: Implement client-side rate limiting to avoid hitting API limits.
+7. **Credit Monitoring**: Regularly check credit balance and implement alerts for low balance.

 ## Contributing